-- Encourage the use of materials and products that are either salvaged, refurbished, reused or recycled.
-Examples may include using demolished concrete as road base aggregate or buying furnishings made of post-consumer content. - Use local materials and products whenever possible, taking into consideration the location for the raw materials, the manufacturing location and the use of a local company for installation/sourcing. - All wood products used throughout the Village should be from the Forest Stewardship Council's (FSC's) approved list of products and manufacturers, which regulates environmentally responsible forest management. - All products specified should be of high-quality; designed to endure heavy public use and extreme climatic conditions.
+- Fincourage the use of materials and products that are either salvaged, refurbished, reused, or recycled.
+Examples may include using demolished concrete as road base aggregate or buying furnishings made of post-consumer content. - Use local materials and products whenever possible, taking into consideration the location for the raw materials, the manufacturing location and the use of a local company for installation/sourcing. - Use wood products from the Forest Stewardship Council's (FSC's) approved list of products and manufacturers, which regulates environmentally responsible forest management. - Use only high-quality products; designed to endure heavy public use and marine climatic conditions.